 Now, you have a computer running Windows.
 Its time to stop running Microsoft Software when possible.

 Microsoft is horrible at keeping their add-on products secure.
-If you want to decrease your chance of issues, use these products instead.
+If you want to decrease your chance of issues,

 Replace Adobe Reader with free Foxit Reader.
 If you insist on using Adobe's products, inside Acrobat do Edit Menu -> Preferences -> Javascript and disable Javascript.